pnsn/mustangular-v1/README.md

-MUSTANGULAR - by PNSN 2016
+MUSTANGULAR
 ===========
 An Angular.js application that displays station metrics from the IRIS MUSTANG service on a leaflet map.
+(Created by Pacific Northwest Seismic Network - PNSN - 2016)

 General Information:
 --------------------